 A: It’s a myth that animals should have a litter or a heat before they are spayed.
 There are no health benefits to that at all, and it’s a much easier medical procedure if you spay before the first heat.
 All the benefits you get from spaying or neutering your pet are magnified by spaying or neutering before the animal reaches puberty.

-A: Yes, as long as she’s at least eight weeks of age and weighs at least two pounds.
+A: Yes, as long as they are at least eight weeks of age and weighs at least two pounds.
 Pediatric spaying and neutering is widely accepted.
 Those ideas about needing to wait are really antiquated and the evidence is to the contrary.
 Even the American Veterinary Medical Association supports early spaying and neutering.

 Cats can go into heat very early.
 They can have a litter at six months of age, and they can have three litters a year.
 Also, if you’ve ever been around a cat in heat, you know it’s miserable for people.
 They yowl loudly and continuously.
 They want to get out.
 It really alters their behavior.
 And every unneutered male cat in the neighborhood will be at your house spraying your front door.
 Your whole house will reek of cat spray.
 It is a really regrettable experience.